weburg/generic-http-web-service-client-js/README.md

 Now, in a browser, navigate to http://localhost:8080/run-example-generic-http-web-service-client.html

-If using an IDE, you should only need to run the below file which should open in a local Web server in your browser:
+If using an IDE, you should only need to run the below file which ideally opens in a local Web server in your browser:

 `run-example-generic-http-web-service-client.html`